Jože Rugelj (Author), Maria Lapina (Author)

 Other data

-Secondary language: English
+Secondary language: Slovenian

 Secondary keywords: information technology;programming;informacijska tehnologija;programiranje;